mmistakes/mm-github-pages-starter/_pages/about.md

 title: "About"
 ---

 Hi!
-I'm Aidan!
+I'm Aidan, I'm from Vancouver Island, British Columbia, Canada.
+I'm a Recent Graduate in Information Technology and Applied Systems.

-I'm from Vancouver Island, British Columbia, Canada.
-I'm an Information Technology & Applied systems Student.
+My interest and passion in technlogy is specifically in Devops, scripting, automation, cloud technologies and Linux.

-I enjoy the great outdoors (and indoors), fitness, minimalism, film, food and beer ( I love a good pale ale), and technology - specifically cloud technologies like Azure, AWS, Docker, Kubernetes, and the Cybersecurity field - scripting, vulnerabiliy testing, and penetration testing!
+Outside of tech I enjoy the great outdoors (and indoors), fitness, minimalism, film, food and beer ( I love a good pale ale).

 You can shoot me an email at aidanbrownj@gmail.com